AwsGeek/lightsail-containers-nginx/README.md

 ## 4. The Nginx reverse proxy

    The Nginx reverse proxy forwards all requests to the Flask application on port 5000.
-Configuring Nginx to forward reqests reuqires a simple configuration file, nginx.comf:
+Configuring Nginx to forward reqests reuqires a simple configuration file, nginx.conf:

    ```
    events {}